go-skynet/localai-website/content/basics/getting_started/_index.en.md

 weight = 2
 +++

-`LocalAI` comes by default as a container image.
+`LocalAI` is available as a container image and binary.
 You can check out all the available images with corresponding tags [here](https://quay.io/repository/go-skynet/local-ai?tab=tags&tag=latest).

 The easiest way to run LocalAI is by using `docker-compose` (to build locally, see the [build section]({{%relref "basics/build" %}})):